sdingcn/closure/README.md

   Variables cannot be re-bound.
 + `letrec` and `( <callee> <expr>* )` evaluate from left to right and use pass-by-reference for variables.
-+ Optimizations: garbage collection with memory compaction, tail-call optimization, closure environment optimization (including only statically used free variables).
++ Memory is managed by threshold-based tracing garbage collection with memory compaction.
++ Runtime optimizations: tail-call optimization, closure size optimization (omitting unused environment variables), literal object pre-allocation.
 + The runtime state is copyable, movable, and can be executed step-by-step.
   You can use the interpreter as a library to realize program suspension and resumption.
-  It's also straightforward to add first-class continuations to the language.
+  It's also easy to add first-class continuations to the language by copying stacks.

 ## dependencies